stuycs-gh-classrooms/fcs0-dw-lab05-wolfsheep/README.md

 ;   1 switch
 ;   2 buttons
-;   1 plot (the plot should include a title and the legend)
+;   1 plot (the plot should include a title and the legend) ;
+; The world is 51x51, with a patch size of 10

 ; breeds and custom properties are already set
 ; leave this code alone